gaurangdave/DunderBot/README.md

 > 📝 Your .env file should never be committed to GitHub — it’s already in .gitignore.

 ### 🛠 Default Configuration (`config.json`)
+#### ⚙️ Configuration

+DunderBot uses a simple `config.json` file to manage key settings.
+This allows you to tweak things like:

+- Which embedding or chat model to use
+- How many results to retrieve from the vector store
+- Where your ChromaDB files are stored

 ```json
 {